liweinan/liweinan.github.io/_posts/2017-03-06-an-introduction-to-visual-paradigm.md

 ![VP Reverse Sequence]({{ site.url }}/assets/2017-03-06-vp-generated-sequence.png)

 In this article, I have shown the basic usages of _Visual Paradigm_ from a programmer's perspecitve.
-For project managers and designers, I believe these customers can explore more values from the tool.
+For project managers and designers, I believe they can dig out more values from the tool.

 _References_